totallcringee/mas_sunnysadditionalconvos/README.md

-# mas_sunnysadditionalconvos
+# Sunny's Additional Convos
-Adds additional random dialogues to MAS
+Adds additional random dialogues to MAS.
+These are a collection of *all* my dialogues in a folder, so be sure to check back for updates.
+To install, extract the .zip file and put the "Submods" folder within your game folder.

+Currently contains:
+* 1 Dialogue

+Credits:
+* FOM Submod Template